andreamrau/2022_DIGIT-BIO_workshop/README.md

 <img src="digitbio_logo.png" align="center" />

-Unsupervised classification (clustering) is used in many [fields](https://digitbio-ia.github.io/sequences/concepts/s2_clustering).
+[Unsupervised classification (clustering)](https://digitbio-ia.github.io/sequences/concepts/s2_clustering) is used in many fields.
 But once a clustering result has been obtained, how can we evaluate its pertinence?
-In this work, we will work with several statistical and biological indices to reinforce our confidence (or not...) in a clustering result.
-We will use as an example the identification of co-expressed genes from transcriptomic data with finite mixture models.
+In this tutorial, we will work with several statistical and biological indices that can reinforce our confidence (or not...) in a clustering result.
+We will use as an example the identification of co-expressed genes from transcriptomic data with finite mixture models in [R](https://cran.r-project.org)

 This repo contains all materials for the tutorial.
 It is organized as follows: